hudson3-plugins/copy-team-cli-plugin/README.md

 NB: Email addresses and job references are only looked for in well-known locations.
 Addresses or references added by plugins are not affected.

-For -node and -views, any visibility configured in the from team for the node or view is lost in a move and retained in a visible.
+For --nodes and --views, any visibility configured in the from team for the node or view is lost in a move and retained in a visible.